 The director’s board of Qualcomm ‘unanimously’ rejected the acquisition offer from Broadcom that totaled $121 billion.
 It is the largest acquisition bid in the technology industry, and a further decision on the proposal is likely in the hands of the shareholders by March.

 Yesterday, February 8, Qualcomm said that this offer indicates ‘materially’ undervaluing them, and it “falls well short of the firm regulatory commitment” required for approval of the transaction.
-Today, Broadcom said that the offer includes $82 per share and it is their ‘best and final.’
+Today, Broadcom said that the offer includes $82 per share, and it is their ‘best and final.’

 Broadcom targeted this weekend to finish the transaction.
-The deal would have $60 in cash and remainder of its shares.
+The deal would have $60 in cash and the remainder of its shares.
 This was also a 17% rise over its previous offer in November that entailed $70 per share and was similarly rejected by Qualcomm.

-Qualcomm expressed its intention to sit and discuss with Broadcom to further conversations.
+Qualcomm expressed its intention to sit and discuss with Broadcom further conversations.
 But the second dismissal leaves the shareholders to be decisive.
-They are to vote on March 6 regarding replacement of Qualcomm’s board with Broadcom’s nominees.
+They are to vote on March 6 regarding the replacement of Qualcomm’s board with Broadcom’s nominees.

 This vote will ‘represent a choice’ of the shareholders: either Broadcom’s strategy of buying companies and implementing on profit expansion or Qualcomm’s promise of future growth via investments in new products and technology.